keu/docs/astro/user-permissions.md

 | Remove a user from an Organization                               |                         |                                | ✔️                      |
 | Access, regenerate, and delete single sign-on (SSO) bypass links |                         |                                | ✔️                      |

-To update user Organization roles, see [Manage an Organization](manage-organization.md)
+To update user Organization roles, see [Manage users](add-user.md).

 ## Workspace roles